 Return the index of the last element in the collection.
-If the collection is empty, an exception is raised.
+If the collection is empty, None is returned.

-Object.next (index)
+Object.next(index)

 Return the index of the next element in the collection following the specified index.
 If there are no elements in the collection following the specified index, None is returned.